French cooking Savory French recipes

 Share:

-• 1 garlic clove
+• 1 clove of garlic.

-• 1 sprig fresh thyme
+• 1 sprig of fresh thyme.

-• 100 g grated cheese (or breadcrumbs).
+• 100 g grated cheese (Gruyère or Comté) or breadcrumbs.

-The process
+👨🍳 The step-by-step process

-1. Peel your potatoes
+1. Peel your potatoes.

 3. Mash your potatoes, either with a fork or a potato masher.

-5. Add the cream and stir.
+5. Add the cream and mix.

 1. Preheat your oven to 180°C while you prepare the meat.